-With a choice of six different European and Asian languages in the degree you can learn a new language and study its related popular culture, art, film and literature.
+With a choice of three European and four Asian language majors in the degree (as well as the option to undertake individual units in Greek, Latin or Spanish) you can learn a new language and study its related popular culture, art, film and literature.
 The School of Music provides opportunities for developing performance skills in instrumental or vocal studies, composition, and the study of musicology and music education.

 As a student, you are exposed to a broad range of learning styles, from traditional lectures to interactive tutorials and practical workshops involving digital media.
 Academic staff members are not only dedicated teachers but also renowned scholars and researchers who are international leaders and experts in their fields.

 Studying Arts equips you for every aspect of life.
 It enables you to discover your talents, interests and abilities and develop them fully.
 An Arts degree helps you develop highly sought-after skills such as critical thinking, communication, reasoning ability and problem solving.